ByPatok/PAPI-Crud_API/README.md

 # FastAPI CRUD Application

-A simple CRUD application demonstrating FastAPI integration with PostgreSQL, featuring multiple user interfaces: command-line, Tkinter GUI, and PyQt.
+A comprehensive CRUD application demonstrating FastAPI integration with PostgreSQL, featuring multiple user interfaces and an AI-powered assistant for database management.

 ## Overview

 This application provides a complete example of creating a database-backed API with FastAPI that can be accessed through multiple interfaces.
-It demonstrates both query parameter and JSON-based REST API approaches.
+It demonstrates both query parameter and JSON-based REST API approaches, along with natural language database interaction through an AI assistant.

 ## Features